motokikasai/ui-19-react-component/README.md

 * the social links will be a component: `SocialLinksList`
 * each link item will be a component as well: `SocialLinkItem`
 * make sure you make gradual changes and commit each of them

+#TEST : git remote set-url --all --push all URL